prowler-cloud/prowler/docs/tutorials/prowler-check-kreator.md

 This tool optionally integrates AI to assist in generating the check code and metadata file content.
 When AI assistance is chosen, the tool uses [Gemini](https://gemini.google.com/) to produce preliminary code and metadata.

+???+ note
+    For this feature to work, you must have the library `google-generativeai` installed in your Python environment.

 ???+ warning
     AI-generated code and metadata might contain errors or require adjustments to align with specific Prowler requirements.
 Carefully review all AI-generated content before committing.